phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

          upstream    https://github.com/CICE-Consortium/CICE (fetch)
          upstream    https://github.com/CICE-Consortium/CICE (push)

-Now you can pull or push from/to these repositories.
+Now you can pull or push from/to any of these repositories by referencing their nickname.

 ## Push

-Push migrates changes from your local repository TO the github repository.
+Push migrates changes from your local repository to the github repository.
 Push looks like

       git push origin mybranch

+This pushes mybranch from your local repository to the origin repository.
 You push to the repository of interest (ie. origin) and on the branch of interest (ie. mybranch).
+You can also push tags,

+      git tag mybranch_tag01
+      git push origin mybranch_tag01

 ## Pull, Rebase

+Pull migrates changes from a remote repository to your local repository.
+Pull looks like

+      git pull origin mybranch

+This pulls mybranch from the origin repository to your local repository.
+It is important to keep your local branch synced up with your remote repository when multiple people are developing in the same repository+branch.

+When you pull, it's possible conflicts will arise.
+If they do, git will let you know and you'll have to manually reconcile those conflicts.

+When you pull, you are just integrating local and remote commits on a commit-by-commit basis by time.
+Another way to operate is to rebase.
+When you rebase, the remote commits are checked out and then your local commits are "replayed" on top.
+This will change your local commit history, but can be advantageous in terms of keeping track of commit history and doing pull requests.
+To rebase,

+      git pull --rebase origin branchname

+A pull is the same thing as a fetch and a merge.
+There are many cases where it’s better to do a fetch, review the changes (git diff), and then do a merge.
+So

+      git pull origin branchname

+Is the same as

+      git fetch origin
+      git merge origin/branchname

+## Some Examples

+### Update fork master from Consortium master

-If you want to update your master fork with changes from the CICE-Consortium master, you would pull from the consortium and push to your fork as follows
+As noted earlier in this document, if you want to update your master fork to recent changes in the CICE-Consortium master, you would pull from the consortium and push to your fork as follows

       git checkout master
       git remote add upstream https://github.com/CICE-Consortium/CICE
-      git pull upstream master      # pulls upstream repo master to local repo and sandbox git submodule update          # updates your Icepack submodule sandbox to the version you just pulled git push origin master        # pushes your local repo master to your fork
+      git pull upstream master      # pulls upstream repo master to local repo and sandbox git push origin master        # pushes your local repo master to your fork

+### Update a branch from Consortium master

 A similar process can be used to update a branch.
 However, on a branch, we recommend using rebase rather than pull.
 Pull merges upstream and local changes based on time of commit.
-Rebase updates the local repository by first rebasing the repository from the upstream source and then replaying your local commits on top of the rebase.
+Rebase updates the local repository by first "rebasing" the repository from the upstream source and then "replaying" your local commits on top of the rebase.
 That means your local changes are always built on top of the base.
 This would look like

       git checkout branchname
       git remote add upstream https://github.com/CICE-Consortium/CICE
       git pull --rebase upstream master
-      git submodule update
       git push origin branchname

 This works fine if your push is just a fast-forward push.
-If you have pushed the branch before the rebase, it probably won't be a fast-forward as the history of your local repo and the remote repo have diverged.
+If you have pushed the branch before the rebase, it probably won't be a fast-forward as the history of your local repository and the remote repository have diverged.
 To overcome this, you'll have to do one of two things.
 Either force the push and overwrite the history on your branch in your repo.
 This is perfectly fine if nobody else is working in your branch.
 That would look like

       git push --force-with-lease origin branchname